AtomMaterialUI/material-theme-docs/docs/reference/file-icons.md

 ## How it works

 Icons are matched based on a specific pattern in the filename:
-- According to the file extension (ex: .png, .js, .yml ...)
+- According to the file extension (ex: .png, .js, .yml…)
-- According to the framework/library (ex: package.json, Gemfile, AndroidManifest.xml...)
+- According to the framework/library (ex: package.json, Gemfile, AndroidManifest.xml…)
-- According to certain keywords in the name (Redis, Cordova, Git...)
+- According to certain keywords in the name (Redis, Cordova, Git…)

 Finally, if the icon does not fall in any of the categories, it will either:
 - Get a generic category (Audio, Video, Archive, JSON)